aristanetworks/anta/docs/cli/inv-from-cvp.md

 In large setups, it might be beneficial to construct your inventory based on CloudVision.
 The `from-cvp` entrypoint of the `get` command enables the user to create an ANTA inventory from CloudVision.

 !!! info
-    The current implementation only work towards a local CloudVision instance, not for CVaaS.
+    The current implementation only works with on-premises CloudVision instances, not with CloudVision as a Service (CVaaS).

 ### Command overview